adidas Men's Galaxy 4 Shoes for $28

 adidas via eBay offers the adidas Men's Originals Continental 80 Shoes in Grey/Mint for $40.
 In-cart, the price drops to $28.
 With free shipping, that's $4 under our May mention of another color and the lowest price we could find by $39.
 Buy Now

-adidas via eBay offers the adidas Men's Aerobounce 2 Shoes in Black/White for $50.
+adidas via eBay offers its adidas Men's Originals Yung-96 Chasm Shoes in Core Black or Crystal White for $50.
 In-cart that falls to $35.
-With free shipping, that's the lowest price we could find by $10.
-Buy Now

-adidas via eBay offers the adidas Men's VS Advantage Clean Shoes in White for $39.99.
-In-cart that falls to $27.99.
-With free shipping, that's the lowest price we could find by $12.
+With free shipping, that's the lowest price we could find by $15.
 Buy Now

 adidas via eBay offers the adidas Women's Originals FLB_Runner Shoes in Aero Green/ Cloud White for $32.99.
 Add to cart to cut the price to $23.09.
 With free shipping, that is the lowest price we could find by $16.
 Buy Now